voidfiles/ci-presentation/presentation.md

 - Hypothesize about a problem
 - Propose an experiement
-- Run experiment, and ask if it helped
+- Run experiment, and ask did it help?

 <div class="notes">
 The short answer is the we adopted continuous integration and delivery, but the longer answer is more nuanced.